 The original 1996 continuity

-This is the franchise that star💟ted it all!
-Although various games are tough to find on legacy platforms, several of them have ♈been remade.
+This is the franchise that started it all!
+Developed by Core Design and published by Eidos Interactive, these games introduced the world to Lara Croft and her unique brand of arc𝄹heology.
+Although various games are tough to find on legacy platforms, several of them have been re-released on later-generation consoles.

 Tomb Raider